paulcnichols/EventTracker-V2/README.md

 * docroot
   * The directory where documents are stored.
 * name
-  * A group name for the collection of rss feed data.
+  * A group name for the collection of rss feed data (used in the database).
 * start
   * A date to begin downloading documents.
 * end